More than 7,000 veterans hired since 2013 toward a pledge to hire 10,000 by the end of 2018

 - A Military Skills Translator Tool that allows veterans to use their current Military Occupation Code or Military Occupation Specialty to identify civilian jobs at AT&T that may be a good fit for them: www.att.jobs/MOS;

 - The Careers for Veterans program, which provides veterans with the opportunity to participate in online career video chat sessions or to connect directly with one of hundreds of AT&T veteran employee volunteers at: http://veterans.att.jobs; and,

 - A career page for military spouses highlighting the myriad work locations at AT&T and jobs that are portable and/or virtual: www.att.jobs/milspouse.

 AT&T is a founding member of the 100,000 Jobs Mission, launched in 2011 by JPMorgan Chase and 10 other companies to commit to hiring 100,000 veterans by 2020.
 The coalition has grown to more than 180 corporate members and tripled its commitment to hiring at least 300,000 veterans by 2020.
 The coalition’s companies have collectively hired more than 217,000 veterans by 2014.

 Stepping up our Hiring Commitment

-In April 2013 AT&T announced that it is stepping up its veteran recruiting efforts with the goal of hiring 5,000 veterans and their family members into career opportunities over the next five years, consistent with its commitment to equal employment opportunities.
+In April 2013, AT&T announced that it is stepping up its veteran recruiting efforts with the goal of hiring 5,000 veterans and their family members into career opportunities over the next five years, consistent with its commitment to equal employment opportunities.
 In November of 2013, AT&T doubled that five year commitment to 10,000.
-Currently, we’ve hired more than 7,000 veterans and their family members, and are well on the way of achieving our goal by 2018.
+We are proud to announce that by the end of 2015 we reached that milestone – and we’re not done recruiting!

 Veteran Employee Resource Group